What is concrete?

 - Simply pour your concrete slab as usual

-- Place the matrices
+- Placing the matrixes

-8. Concrete mixing
+8. Concreting: mixing the concrete

 - Using a shovel, mix your gravel and sand in small successive piles to obtain a homogeneous mixture.

 - Then place the cement in the pile you made in the previous step and mix everything together to get a homogeneous pile again.